phonetworks/pho-kernel/README.md

 You may also test pho-kernel by using [Vagrant](https://www.vagrantup.com/).
 Check out "Testing" for more information.

 Pho-Kernel used to depend on [Neo4j Server 3.1+](https://neo4j.com) for indexing.
-It no longer does.
+It no longer does as of version 3.0.
 But you may still use it if you prefer more advanced Cypher queries.

 > If you will use Neo4J for indexing, make sure you change your .env
 > file to include INDEX_TYPE="neo4j" instead of INDEX_TYPE ="redis"